malganis35/knowledge-center/docs/everyday_life/coming_rue_tase.rst

 We strongly advise that you come at the Gate in front of the IBIS Hotel (it will be easier after)

 .. image:: come_to_nono_and_cao_house/5_rue_tase.png
+    :width: 550px
+    :align: center

+This is how it will ressemble with the photos:

 .. image:: come_to_nono_and_cao_house/gate_2.png